yahya-aghdam/Nest-auther/src/nest-auther/README.md

 Easy authentication system for Nestjs

-Nest-auth is a super light-weight lib to work with Google and Github OAuth2 system.
+Nest-auther is a super light-weight lib to work with Google and Github OAuth2 system.
 Super easy usage and stable!
 Also, you can use it for email auth.

 ## Install